-Four years have passed since, and today I finally got to speak with him on the phone.
+Four years have passed since, and today I finally have the chance to speak with him on the phone.

 Hey Mark, it’s Silvia calling for the interview.

 Hey, how are you?
-Thank you for the request of doing the interview!
+Thank you for the request for doing the interview!

-Oh, thank you for accepting!
+Thank you for accepting.
 I’m fine, thanks.
 How are you?